-Our attorneys provide legal counsel regarding the drafting, form, and legality of regulations, orders, exemptions, airspace actions, obstruction evaluation determinations, guidance material, and space transportation licenses.
-We also interpret the FAA's regulations, act as liaison with the Office of the Secretary of Transportation on the legal aspects of the agency's regulatory program, and provide legal counsel for the Slot Management System.
+Attorneys in the Regulations Division provide a broad range of legal counsel on a variety of matters including the drafting, form, and legality of regulations, orders, exemptions, guidance obstruction evaluation determinations, and space transportation licenses and permits.
+The Regulations Division also issues legal interpretations of the aviation and commercial space regulations and acts as liaison with the Office of the Secretary of Transportation on the legal aspects of the agency's regulatory program.

 Airworthiness Law Branch